New-Consensus-Concurrency-Control/Tiga/README.md

 python start_machines.py --num_replicas=3 --num_shards=3 --num_proxies=8
 ```

 This time, we simulate the bad clock.
-Here we simplify the test: During submission, we actually uses an external server to provide unsteady NTP service, here we skip it and do not use any clock synchronization algorithm.
+Here we simplify the test: During submission, we actually used an external server to provide **unsteady** NTP service, here we skip it and do not use any clock synchronization algorithm.

 ```
 python run_test.py --num_replica=3 --num_shards=3 --num_proxies=8  --test_plan=test_plan_clock_sync-bad-clock.yaml